tlack/xxl/README.md

 ## Status

 Passes tests.
 Useful for writing small utilities, for me.

-Needs a rethink of internal virtual machine to fix bugs that limit usability.
-Not yet suitable for real work.
+Ideas valid, but development stalled pending rethink of virtual machine.
+The current VM leaks memory during complex operations and is generally too slow.
+A more modular type system would be nice as well.

 Tested so far on Linux (64bit x86 & GCC or Clang), OS X (Clang), Windows (Cygwin64), Android under termux, Intel Edison and Raspberry Pi.
 Should work on iOS as well